 RISD complies with all applicable state and federal statutes, including Title IX of the federal Higher Education Amendment of 1972, which prohibits discrimination on the basis of sex under any education program or activity receiving federal financial aid.
 Sexual assault and sexual harassment are forms of sex discrimination prohibited by Title IX.
-Learn more about RISD’s commitment to Title IX.

 Rhode Island School of Design Continuing Education attempts to make its classes, programs, events and services accessible by providing reasonable and appropriate accommodations.
-If you need accommodations to participate in any class, program or event offered by RISD CE, please contact the Office of Disability Support Services at firstname.lastname@example.org.
+If you need accommodations to participate in any class, program or event offered by RISD CE, contact the Office of Disability Support Services at email@example.com.
 Requests for accommodations should be made at the time of registration.
 Arrangements for all accommodations requested less than two weeks before the start of the program/course(s) cannot be guaranteed, and many accommodations take time to arrange.
 It is in your best interest to make your formal requests as early as possible to ensure accommodations are in place prior to the start of the program/course(s).
 Failure to do so might limit our ability to meet your needs.

 For in-person courses in a physical classroom setting, we periodically document students and their creative process for the purpose of promoting RISD CE programming on our website, brochures and other marketing materials.
 Before our photographer visits a class, the instructor will be notified and will inform students about a possible class visit.
 The photographer will obtain written permission from each student who agrees to be photographed via a general consent and release form, which could be an electronic or paper-based form, and/or an email exchange.
-If we have used a photo or video of you that you would prefer not to have been used, please contact us.
+If we have used a photo or video of you that you would prefer not to have been used, contact us: email@example.com.
 All photos and videos are the property of RISD CE.

 In accordance with RISD’s Intellectual Property Policy, RISD Continuing Education students generally own, and are free to exploit, the intellectual property rights to the artwork they produce in CE classes, while RISD CE has a limited right to make, use, and display images of student artwork for marketing, promotional, archival, reference, research, classroom, educational, and other noncommercial purposes.
 RISD CE will credit students for the use of such images wherever possible.
 Reproductions of student artwork may be edited at RISD CE’s discretion, but in doing so, RISD CE will make a good faith effort to act respectfully and responsibly so as not to unduly compromise the integrity of the original artwork.